sneexy-boi/os/README.md

 ## wuzetka

-customized image based on Fedora Kinoite, which uses the KDE Plasma desktop. features configured desktop with extensions and also a customized sddm login screen that greets you with "erm. what the sigma?"
+customized image based on Fedora Kinoite, which uses the KDE Plasma desktop. mainly featuring a fully customized configuration and desktop to my own tastes and features many extensions on top of Plasma.

-the heaviest image, may not build correctly if properly installed (as in, using an ISO - rebasing works too, just remember to copy everything from `/etc/skel` into your home user directory to get my correct configurations) and some things such as the flatpak helper may also not work correctly because i use too many things apparently 🫠
+may not install correctly/produce a bad install image if generating an ISO using this image, possibly due to being too large.

+### wuzetka-validity

+the same image, but replaces fprintd packages with python-validity for use with devices with "unsupported" fingerprint scanners e.g. the Thinkpad T480

 ### arch-wuzetka